 Constants are used when a value is needed in several places in the script and doesn’t change during the script.
 The value is set in a constant at the start of the script.
 By using a constant throughout the script, instead of a variable, you make sure that the value won’t get changed accidentally.

-For example, you might set one constant that’s the company name and another constant that’s the company address and use them wherever needed.
-Creating a constant is done by calling the define(), and passing a string of your constant’s name and its contents.
+Creating a constant is done by calling the define() function, and passing a string of your constant’s name and its value.

 For example, to set a constant with the company name, use the following statement: